Princu7/jekyll-now/_posts/2016-5-11-Open Event Webapp.md

 There are three factors involved with delivering a push notification:-

 1. Push Notification Service: Each browser, including Chrome, Safari and Firefox have their own notification delivery service.
-Chrome uses Google Cloud Messaging ( and now Firebase Cloud Messaging ), Safari user Apple Push Notification Service ( APNS ) and Firefox uses their own messaging server.
+Chrome uses Google Cloud Messaging ( and now Firebase Cloud Messaging ), Safari uses Apple Push Notification Service ( APNS ) and Firefox uses their own messaging server.

-2. Service Worker Registration: Developer must register the service worker on the browser
+2. Service Worker Registration: User must register the service worker on the browser

 3. User’s Subscription ID: Subscriber ID is generated when a user opts in to receive notifications from a specific website.